New Zealand pigeon/kererū conservation

-Kererū are large birds and can measure up to 51 cm from tail to beak, and weigh about 650 g.
+Kererū can measure up to 51 cm from tail to beak, and weigh about 650 g.
 Parea are around 20% heavier.

-Since the extinction of the moa, the kererū and parea are now the only seed dispersers with a bill big enough to swallow large fruit, such as those of karaka, miro, tawa and taraire.
+Since the extinction of the moa, the kererū and parea are now the only bird species that are big enough to swallow large fruit, such as those of karaka, miro, tawa and taraire, and disperse the seed over long distances.
 The disappearance of these birds could be a disaster for the regeneration of our native forests.

-The decline has been offset due to recovery on predator-free offshore islands, or from large-scale recovery at sites with widespread pest control.
+That decline has been offset due to recovery on predator-free offshore islands, or from large-scale recovery at sites with widespread pest control, particularly near large urban centres.

 Although the kererū was traditionally hunted for its meat and feathers, hunting of the bird is now illegal.